bodo-ai/PyDough/documentation/ir.md

 - `$0` is a singular access, meaning the data from `H2` and `$0` can be directly joined without needing to worry about changes in cardinality.
 They are joined on the condition that the `region_key` term from `H2` equals the `key` term from the bottom subtree of `$0` (which is `H3`).
   - The contents of `$0` is just a single tree level `H3` which does not have any children and has a pipeline containing only an access to the `regions` collection.
 - `$1` is an aggregation access, meaning the data from `$1` must first be aggregated before it is joined with `H2`.
 The aggregation is done by grouping on the `nation_key` field of the bottom subtree of `$1` (which is `H5`) and computes the term `agg_0` as `COUNT()`.
 Then, the result is joined with `H2` on the condition that the `key` term from `H2` equals the `nation_key` field just used to aggregate.
-  - The contents of `$1` is two tree levels `H4` and `H5`. `H4` does not have any children and has a pipeline containing an access to the `customers` collection followed by a filter on the condition that `acctbal < 0`. `H5` does not have any children and only contains a single operation accessing the `orders` sub-collection of the parent level.
+  - The contents of `$1` is two levels `H4` and `H5`. `H4` does not have any children and has a pipeline containing an access to the `customers` collection followed by a filter on the condition that `acctbal < 0`. `H5` does not have any children and only contains a single operation accessing the `orders` sub-collection of the parent level.

 <!-- TOC --><a name="hybrid-conversion"></a>
 ### Hybrid Conversion